kubernetes-sigs/kustomize/site/content/en/docs/Tasks/namespaces_and_names.md

 - deploy.yaml
 ```

 2. Create a Deployment manifest.
+This Deployment is configured to set an environment variable in the `busybox` container using data from the generated ConfigMap.
 ```yaml
 # deploy.yaml
 apiVersion: apps/v1